 Buying a bicycle through your business

 There are rules regarding the business and private use of a bicycle.
-The taxman will tend to look at cases where the contractor is in the main not using the bicycle for business journeys.
+The taxman will tend to look at cases where the contractor is not using the bike for business journeys.

 If a contractor’s business purchases a motorbike, there is a BIK charge.

 You base the BIK on 20% of the cost each tax year.
-It may be the case that the company pays for the running costs (insurance, maintenance, road fund tax, etc.) for the motorbike.
+It may be the case that the company pays for the running costs (fuel, insurance, maintenance, road fund tax, etc.) for the motorbike.
 If this is so, there is an extra BIK charge of 20% of these annual costs too.
 When you use the motorbike mainly for business journeys, this will need to be included in any BIK workings.

 Link to Contractor Advice UK group on